gringolito/pi-hole-manager/README.md

 # pi-hole-manager

-Pi-Hole Local DNS / DHCP management external API
+Pi-Hole Local DNS / DHCP management API

 This project provides a RESTful API to manage some of the DHCP/DNS resources on a pi-hole installation, like: